-In the Diary of St. Faustina, she recorded a number of promises which Jesus made to those devoted to His Divine Mercy.
+In her Diary, St. Faustina recorded a number of conversations she had with Jesus during which He made promises to those devoted to His Divine Mercy.
 We selected a few of the most powerful of these promises for this article, with a special focus on praying the Chaplet of Divine Mercy.

 "Oh, what great graces I will grant to souls who say this Chaplet.
 Write down these words, my daughter.
-Speak to the world about My mercy; let all mankind recognize my unfathomable mercy.
+Speak to the world about My mercy; let all mankind recognise my unfathomable mercy.
 It is a sign for the end times; after it will come the day of justice.
-While there is still time, let them have recourse to the fount of my mercy; let them profit from the blood and water which gushed forth for them" (Diary, 848) .
+While there is still time, let them have recourse to the fount of my mercy; let them profit from the blood and water which gushed forth for them."
+(Diary, 848)